aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

      this project is concentrated).

-The majority of this document is written to describe how to implement parallel regions using the event processor which I wrote in the miros project (based on the work by Dr. Miro Samek).
+The majority of this document is written to describe how to implement parallel regions using the miros event processor.

 .. _recipes-summary: